codexns/golangconfig/docs/package_developer.md

 >             of the directories searched.
 >         golangconfig.EnvVarError
 >             When one or more required_vars are not available.
 The .missing
->             attribute will be a list of the names of missing environmental
+>             attribute will be a list of the names of missing environment
 >             variables.
 >
 >     :return: